Art Data Interactive

-Art Data Interactive was an American video game developer and publisher founded in 1993, associated with its port of DOOM for the 3DO, which was met with negative reception.
+Art Data Interactive was an American video game developer and publisher founded in 1993, associated with its 3DO port of Doom, which was met with negative reception.
 The company became inactive by 1997, and defunct as a business in 1999.

 History

-Initial ventures (1993-94)
+Initial ventures (1993–94)

 Art Data Interactive was founded by CEO Randy Scott in 1993, and incorporated on 14 November 1994.
 Scott had acted as Vice President of Sales at ABC International, a distributor of video games, and raised capital for his own development company.
 According to Rebecca Heineman, Scott raised most of his initial funding of $100,000 from friends and members of his local church.
 The headquarters of the company were established in Simi Valley.

-Art Data Interactive's first venture was to assist in funding for the production of the 1994 game Rise of the Robots, earning distribution and promotional rights to the 1995 3DO port of the game.
+Art Data Interactive's first venture was to assist in funding for the production of the 1994 game Rise of the Robots, earning distribution and promotional rights to the 1995 port of the game for the 3DO Interactive Multiplayer.
 Because Art Data Interactive secured distribution rights for copies for an existing game, sold through their channels, they were not credited as the publisher for the game.
 In 1995, Art Data Interactive published Nick Faldo's Championship Golf Challenge for MS-DOS.
 Similar to Rise of the Robots, the game was a redistributed version of an existing 1992 golfing video game Nick Faldo's Championship Golf, previously released for Amiga, Amiga CD32, Commodore 64, and MS-DOS by Grandslam Entertainment.
 The game was advertised as featuring "eight computer opponents, several 18-hole courses and a comprehensive coach section featuring Nick Faldo himself".

-3DO Port of DOOM (1995)
+3DO port of Doom (1995)

 Acquisition and licensing

-In January 1995, Art Data Interactive acquired the licensing rights from id Software to release 3DO conversions of DOOM and DOOM II: Hell on Earth at a value of $250,000, with an agreement to release the port by Christmas 1995.
-Randy Scott claimed he was able to secure the rights for DOOM by leveraging relationships with business general manager Nick Earl of The 3DO Company and manager Jay Wilbur of id Software.
+In January 1995, Art Data Interactive acquired the licensing rights from id Software to release conversions of Doom and Doom II: Hell on Earth for the 3DO console at a value of $250,000, with an agreement to release the port by Christmas 1995.
+Scott claimed he was able to secure the rights for Doom by leveraging relationships with business general manager Nick Earl of The 3DO Company and manager Jay Wilbur of id Software.

 Marketing

-Prior to and during development of DOOM, Art Data Interactive made several statements to gaming publications that the 3DO port would contain additional features to its counterparts on other platforms.
+Prior to and during development of Doom, Art Data Interactive made several statements to gaming publications that the 3DO port would contain additional features to its counterparts on other platforms.
 The port was slated to feature "a never-before seen fourth episode with nine all-new levels, new monsters (and) weapons".
 The game would also feature "an extensive-all new full-motion video sequences" filmed in "24-bit Cinepak film".
 Graphics would be enhanced with "full, hi-res, full colour sprites".
-Art Data Interactive appeared at the Consumer Electronics Show in January 1995 to promote the release of DOOM, reportedly displaying full-motion video footage shot for the game.
+Art Data Interactive appeared at the Consumer Electronics Show in January 1995 to promote the release of Doom, reportedly displaying full-motion video footage shot for the game.